dequelabs/axe-core/doc/API.md

 #### Description

-User specifies the format of the JSON structure passed to the callback of `axe.a11yCheck`
+User specifies the format of the JSON structure passed to the callback of `axe.run`

 #### Synopsis